Alex Gu

 News

-[Oct 2023] LINC, a neurosymbolic approach to logical reasoning, has been accepted to EMNLP 2023!
+[Dec 2023] LINC, a neurosymbolic approach to logical reasoning, received an outstanding paper award at EMNLP 2023!

 [Oct 2023] I gave a talk about LeanDojo at Harvard!
 In addition, LeanDojo was selected for an oral presentation at NeurIPS 2023!